ducky64/lacc23-embedded/lab2_1.md

 ![img.png](arduino-serial-plotter.png)

 To get the value to change, try covering the light sensor with your hand, or shining a light (if you can turn on the flashlight on your phone) on it.

+> <details><summary>🛠 Hardware is Hard: why does is light sensor reading fluctuating?</summary>
+>
+> You may notice that even under seemingly constant light, the value fluctuates.
+> In the US, fluorescent lights may be fluctuating at 120Hz, too fast to be perceived by eyes which will just average out the incoming light.
+> The light sensor responds much faster, and these will show up in your signal.
+>
+> You can try putting the sensor nearer sunlight which is much more constant.
+> Some flashlights, if you have one, may also put out a more constant light source.
+>
+> If you want to see this high-frequency signal, try changing the `delay(...)` to 1ms and using the Serial Plotter.
+> </details>

 ## Activity 2.5: OLED Display